+The Summer School will be taking place on either 10 - 11 July or 13 - 14 July 2017, depending upon which subject you are applying for.
 Please note that you must be able to attend both days of the Summer School for your chosen subject.

 *Applicants to Engineering, Computer Science and Physics: Due to the diverse nature of these disciplines, the academic content of the Summer School will be based around a common theme within these different subject areas: the creative use and application of Mathematics.

 Completed after attending the Summer School, this independent assignment gives our admissions tutors a chance to assess your ability and potential.
 We understand that the transition to Higher Education is a big step and the academic assignment is an opportunity for you to see what an undergraduate piece of work will be like in your chosen discipline.